 Life is But a Dream – The Harptones

 The Harptones were a doo-wop group out of New York that had much success in the 1950s.
-Their song ‘Life Is But a Dream’ plays in the gangster movie Goodfellas during an emotional scene at Henry and Karen’s wedding.
+Their song ‘Life Is But a Dream’ plays in the movie during an emotional scene at Henry and Karen’s wedding.
 Harpstones member Raoul Cita wrote the tune in 1955 while recording their self-titled album.

 Related: Hear more romantic songs about getting married.